The Tale of the Dueling Neurosurgeons: Chapter 7: Sex and Punishment

-Harvey Cushing was obsessed with the pituitary gland.
-He sent his assistant, William Sharp, to retrieve this gland from a giant who had just died, among other things such as the heart, the lungs, and the brain.
-After retrieving the organs in a hurry, Sharp was brutally yelled at by Cushing because he had forgotten a part he hadn't even known existed.
-He was later forgiven, as Cushing still had his pituitary.

-Cushing was absolutely fascinated with the idea of mishaps in the pituitary gland.
+Harvey Cushing was fascinated with the idea of mishaps in the pituitary gland.
 He often sought out circuses and freak shows in hopes that they would have a giant or a dwarf, and often stopped to talk with them about their lives and their pasts.
-One such man was one by the name of John who was a giant, a farmer from South Dakota, the man who Cushing's assistant de-organed before his funeral service.
+One such giant was a farmer from South Dakota, whose organs Cushing obtained before his funeral service.

 The modern study of emotion came about because of James Papez, a neuroanatomist.

 It is in his chapter that Kean discusses the limbic system of the brain, the hypothalamus, and the amygdala.

 Kean recalls a story in which a woman named S.M. contracted a rare disease that killed off amygdala cells.
 After it was frozen and shriveled, S.M. felt no fear.
 She had felt fear in normal amounts at appropriate things as a child, though after the disease had run its course, she felt not a lick of it.
 It was nearly comical how scientists reacted: they tried (in vain) to scare her.
 Taking her to haunted houses, she often ran ahead, eager to find out what else awaited.

 After this tale, Kean ties it in with the limbic system, the topic of the chapter, and the temporal lobe.

 In regards to the temporal lobe, Kean mentions duo Heinrich Klüver and Paul Bucy.
 The pair experimented on monkeys, removing parts of their brains (the temporal lobes) and getting disastrous and disturbing results.